polypheny/PolyNOM/docs/overview.md

    - Multiple applications can access the same instance.

 3. **Sessions**
-   Sessions represent isolated connections within an application.
+   Sessions represent isolated execuiton environments within an application.
    - Zero or more sessions can exist within an application.
    - Each session has its own connection to the instance.
    - Operations within a session are isolated from other sessions.